ansible/galaxykit/CONTRIBUTE.md

 #### container_images.py

-For interacting with individual container images.
+For interacting with individual container images (currently only contains 1 function for deleting a particular image (as opposed to deleting a _container_ which includes all the associated images.))

 #### containers.py